UMich-CURLY/image_semantic_annotation/README.md

 #### Pre-exist Labels
 * road: road where vehicles move on
 * sidewalk: for pedestrians to walk
-* vegetation: trees, vegetations that human cannot walk on
+* vegetation: trees, bushes, brush, tall weeds, or tall grass on which humans cannot walk or would have difficulty walking (tangled feet)
 * grass: grass where people can walk on
 * terrain: mud, dirt
 * pole: for street lamps and other objects resemble that